cocoonspace/dynjson/README.md

 err := json.Marshal(w, o) // {"foo": 1, "bar":[{"barfoo": 1}]}
 ```

-# Anonymous fields
+## Limitations

-Anonymous fields without a json tag are not supported.
+* Anonymous fields without a json tag (embedded by the Go JSON encoder in the enclosing struct) are not supported,
+* Maps are copied as is, you cannot filter map contents using `map_field_name.map_key`.

-# Performance impact
+## Performance impact

 ```
 BenchmarkFormat_Fields